Discover your best options

 Cramped facilities

 Baruch College Campus High School offers rigorous academics in a pleasant and welcoming environment.
-Students are taught to write well and read classical and contemporary texts such as The Epic of Gilgamesh, Dante’s Inferno and Toni Morrison’s Beloved.
+Students are taught to write well and read classical and contemporary texts.
+They perform community service and explore issues of equity and social justice in their classes and extracurricular activities.

 Group work and discussions are common in classes.
-Teachers are also experimenting with ways to encourage more independent learning.
+Teachers encourage independent learning.
 For instance, in math, students may tackle a new topic on their own as part of their homework before the teacher delves deeper into it in class.

 Writing is emphasized in all subjects, and 11th-graders take a dedicated writing course where they draft a lengthy research paper and begin work on college application essays.